Monk-NT/simpleObjectCDDatabase/README.md

-A simple database built using db4o
+A simple database built using db4o.

+TODO:
+- Basically everything at this point